TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

-The 2019 NFL regular season has come to a close, and plenty of former Michigan Wolverines' football players will now be advancing to the playoffs.
+The 2019 NFL regular season has come to a close, and plenty of former Michigan Wolverine football players will now be advancing to the playoffs.

 Several also made a bang on the campaign's final weekend, including Kansas City Chiefs defensive end Frank Clark and Philadelphia Eagles defensive end Brandon Graham, who each recorded sacks for their clubs.